theconsummate/assigments/crypto/homework3.md

 Now undoing the steps for $b=1$, we can reach to $Game^0_0$ with negligible change in probability.

-Thus following the sequence of games, it can be interpreted that $|Game^1_0 - Game^0_0|$ (which is the advanatege) is negligible and thus the G is a secure block cryptosystem.
+Thus following the sequence of games, it can be interpreted that $|Game^1_0 - Game^0_0|$ (which is the advantage) is negligible and thus the G is a secure block cryptosystem.

 ## Problem 4
 #### (a)